 Scenario Description Capacity by 2050 (MW) Falling Short Whilst the least ambitious of the four scenarios for renewable energy development, the DFES still models a capacity increase of nearly quadruple the baseline by 2050.
-Pipeline sites connecting 4,564 with delayed timelines drives medium-term growth before the late 2030s, where growth levels off, reaching 4.6 GW by 2050.
+Pipeline sites connecting with delayed timelines drives medium-term growth before the late 2,509

+2030s, where growth levels off, reaching 2.5 GW by 2050.
 Repowering is assumed to have minimal impact under this scenario, with most site owners choosing to extend the life of their existing panels rather than increase capacity.
-System Transformation Solar PV deployment increases steadily under this scenario, reaching c.6 GW by 2050.
+System Transformation Solar PV deployment increases steadily, reaching over 3.2 GW by 2050.
 Repowering of baseline sites at the end of their operational life is modelled to increase capacity by 25%.
-6,129 Consumer Transformation Solar PV deployment increases substantially under his scenario, driven by high levels of local ambition, reaching over 6 GW by 2050.
+3,283 Consumer Transformation Solar PV deployment increases steadily, driven by local ambition, reaching over 3.2 GW by 2050.
 Repowering of baseline sites at the end of their operational life is modelled to increase capacity by 25%.
-6,256 Leading the Way Solar PV deployment increases substantially, driven by a high proportion of the known pipeline being modelled to connect, including some sites with only limited development evidence.
+3,303 Leading the Way Solar PV deployment increases substantially, driven by connection of pipeline sites with limited evidence of development, reaching around 4 GW by 2050.
 Repowering of baseline sites at the end of their operational life is modelled to increase capacity by 50%.
-Solar capacity resultantly reaches over 7 GW by 2050 in the licence area.
-7,206
+4,028

-- The FES 2023 baseline is around 100 MW higher than the DFES 2023 baseline for the East Midlands licence area.
-This could be due to the method that the FES uses to assign solar farms to GSPs on the edge of the licence area. - The DFES 2023 near-term uptake reflects the very large pipeline of projects at various stages of development, augmented by direct engagement with developers on target connection years.
-This results in the DFES projections for the East Midlands being significantly higher than the FES in every scenario, as a significant proportion of the large pipeline capacity has been found to have strong evidence for near-term deployment, such as full planning permission or being awarded Contracts for Difference. - In the medium and longer term, the year-on-year capacity growth for large-scale solar PV in the FES and DFES projections is closely aligned under each scenario.
-Due to the significant variation in the near-term (due to the enhanced DFES pipeline analysis), the total cumulative projections by 2050 remain significantly higher in the DFES than the FES by 2050.
+- The FES 2023 baseline is closely aligned with the DFES 2023 baseline for the West Midlands licence area. - The DFES 2023 near-term uptake reflects the strong pipeline of projects at various stages of development, including direct engagement with developers on target connection dates.
+This results in the DFES projections for the West Midlands being significantly higher than the FES in every scenario, as much of the substantial pipeline capacity, has strong evidence for nearterm deployment, such as full planning permission or awarded Contracts for Difference. - In the medium and longer term, the year-on-year capacity growth for large-scale solar PV in the FES and DFES projections is closely aligned under each scenario.
+Due to the significant variation in the near term (due to the enhanced DFES pipeline analysis), the total cumulative projections by 2050 remain significantly higher in the DFES than the FES by 2050.

 Factor Source Regen in-house resource assessment, taking into consideration solar resource land availability and planning constraints in the licence area.
 Solar irradiance data, Natural England, OS Addressbase Local ambition reflecting the local authority policy landscape and proclivity to renewable energy and net zero goals.
-Climate Score Cards ^{xii} Proportion of solar sites that are successful with a planning application in the local planning authority.
+Climate Score Cards ^x Proportion of solar sites that are successful with a planning application in the local planning authority.
 Renewable Energy Planning Database

-Small-scale solar in the East Midlands licence area
+Small-scale solar in the West Midlands licence area